honsys/www/README.md

 www
 ===

-haproxy and apache tomcat configurations and start-stop cshell scripts. alls apps. are meant to be run as user, not root, listening on non-root tcp ports.
+Haproxy and apache tomcat configurations with start-stop cshell scripts.

-iptables is configure to accept port 80 redirected to 9080, and port 443\
+All servers are meant to be run as user, listening on non-root TCP ports.

-redirected to 9443.
+iptables is configure to accepts port 80 and port 443.
+Port 80 is redirected to 9080, while port 443 is redirected to 9443 (see iptables-save.txt).

-the haproxy https frontend config includes basic authentication and is configured for ssl via a cacert-private key merged file. tomcat and nodej backends are configured for http.
+The haproxy https frontend config includes basic authentication and is configured for ssl via a cacert-private key merged file. tomcat and nodej backends are configured for http.